 Our blog below has been updated to reflect this and provides information about what these changes will mean and who is affected.

-From 1 October this year there will be a significant change to the way VAT is accounted for in the construction industry, with the introduction of the “Domestic Reverse Charge” (DRC) affecting certain supplies of construction and building services.
+From 1 October 2020 there will be a significant change to the way VAT is accounted for in the construction industry, with the introduction of the “Domestic Reverse Charge” (DRC) affecting certain supplies of construction and building services.

 Combating trader fraud

 The change is being implemented as a measure to prevent missing trader fraud committed by subcontractors providing labour for construction services.
 This type of fraud occurs where a subcontractor provides labour to the main contractor, and charges VAT on this supply, but “disappears” before paying the VAT over to HMRC.
 Under the new system, the subcontractor would not charge VAT on its supplies to the main contractor – it would instead be accounted for by the contractor, by way of a reverse charge.